cardano-foundation/CIPs/CIP-0071/README.md

 There is no requirement that the "ballot counter" redeem all "ballots" from the "ballot box" and send them back to the respective voters, but we anticipate that this is what will happen in practice.
 We encourage further open-sourced code versions that enforce this requirement at the smart contract level.

-### Reclaiming ADA Locked by the Ballot NFTs
+### Reclaiming Ada Locked by the Ballot NFTs

-Even if the ballot NFT is returned to the user, this will leave users with ADA locked alongside these newly created assets, which can impose a financial hardship for certain project users.
+Even if the ballot NFT is returned to the user, this will leave users with ada locked alongside these newly created assets, which can impose a financial hardship for certain project users.

 We can add burn-specific code to our Plutus minting policy so that ballot creation does not impose a major financial burden on users: